 How To Track The Impact

 Still, you're getting a bill for a dimensional weight but you're getting the bill for two pounds less.
 So are you curious how the FedEx dimensional weight is impacting your business?
 Well, the Lojistic platform is a free tool you can use!
-You can connect your carrier and see if you are being billed at dimensional weight or actual weight.
+You can connect your shipping carrier and see if you are being billed at DIM weight or actual weight.
 It will show you the impact that the FedEx dimensional weight is having on your business.

 By utilizing Lojistic's shipping reporting and shipping analytics, you can achieve shipping optimization, effectively managing FedEx and UPS dimensional weight charges, and ensuring that your shipping operations are as efficient and cost-effective as possible.

 Prior to joining Lojistic in 2015, Bryan enjoyed a 26-year career with UPS where his roles included Pricing, Field Sales and Director-level Sales Management of some of UPS’s largest customers.

 At Lojistic, Bryan leverages his wealth of experience/expertise to identify and execute supply chain cost management solutions for parcel shippers of all sizes.
 Bryan has helped his customers reduce their shipping spend by tens of millions of dollars.